Alexa-RR/StudioDocs/docs/SavingRooms/localbuild.md

 ![ContextMenuUnity](/img/LightMode/UnityHubContext.png#gh-light-mode-only)
 ![ContextMenuUnity](/img/DarkMode/UnityHubContext.png#gh-dark-mode-only)
 :::info
-If the **Add Modules** option does not appear in this context menu, please quit the Unity Hub application then reopen it and try again.
-By default, Unity Hub will continue running in the background when you close the Unity Hub window.
-In order to completely quit the application, look in the Windows System Tray (icons on the taskbar near the clock) for the Unity Hub icon (a stylized cube), then right click that icon and select **Quit Unity Hub** from the context menu.
+If the **Add Modules** option does not appear in this context menu, then you have to manually install the Windows IL2CPP package:

+Download `IL2CPP Module` from [here](https://download.unity3d.com/download_unity/915a7af8b0d5/TargetSupportInstaller/UnitySetup-Windows-IL2CPP-Support-for-Editor-2020.3.33f1.exe)
 :::

 A list of additional modules that can be installed for Unity should appear.
 Scroll down the list until you locate the module Windows Build Support (IL2CPP).
 If this module is already installed, the word Installed will appear to the right of the module name, and you can exit the Add modules… dialog.
 Otherwise there will be an empty check box to the left of the module name.
 Check this box (as shown in the screenshot below), then click the blue Continue button and wait for the module installation to complete.